Set up test impact analysis Beta

 Analyze impacted tests in a separate workflow in the same pipeline

-This approach runs analysis concurrently with your main workflow, which is useful if you need to avoid any possible additional latency on your main workflow.
+This approach runs analysis concurrently with your main workflow, which is useful if you need to avoid any additional latency on your main workflow.

 Only use this approach if analyzing impacted tests in a non-blocking job is not sufficient.